PeppyHare/r/content/notes/UWAA545/04-pic-example.md

 # Dimensions and Normalizations

-To make the relevant physics as easy to model and visualize as possible, let's choose units such that .
+To make the relevant physics as easy to model and visualize as possible, let's choose units such that time is normalized by the plasma frequency and length scales of interest are of order unity.
+This will make things a _lot_ easier to plot and interpret in the long run, even though normalizations like \\( m = q /(q / m) \\) seem arcane.

 The fundamental quantities of interest are: